aroemers/redelay/README.md

 ## Usage

+This library allows you to easily start and reset the stateful parts of your application, such as database connections, web servers, schedulers and caches.
+Being ablo to easily restart these in the right order makes REPL-driven development easier, faster and _more fun_.
+This is also known as Stuart Sierra's [reloaded workflow](https://www.cognitect.com/blog/2013/06/04/clojure-workflow-reloaded).

+Using this library you create first class **State** objects.
+Think of them as Clojure's [delay](https://clojuredocs.org/clojure.core/delay), but **resettable** and **tracked**.

 ### The basics

-With this library you create first class **State** objects.
-Think of them as Clojure's [Delay](https://clojuredocs.org/clojure.core/delay) objects, but **resettable** and **tracked**.

-Let's create two State objects for our examples.
+The API is very small.
-First we need to require the small API of redelay:
+All you need to require is this:

 ```clj
 (require '[redelay.core :refer [state status stop]])
 ```

-Next we use the `state` macro to create two State objects.
+To create a State object you use the `state` macro.
+Let's create two states for our examples.

 ```clj
 (def config